|

 services at both the STSARS Corpus Christi office and the STSARS Robstown

 office.
-The Department of State Health Services (DSHS) funds SAIL.
+The SAIL program offers a Department of State Health Services (DSHS)-funded program and a Medicaid-funded program.

 COPSD